· Copyrights on all our photographic material ·

 Hilda,

 Thank you very much for a wonderful birding adventure.
-It was good to learn the bird calls as I was seeing the birds.
-The owl adventure was
+It was good to learn the bird calls as I was seeing

-especially great--seeing AND hearing the owl.
+the birds.
+The owl adventure was especially great--seeing AND hearing the owl.
 Wow!
-I will definitely recommend you to my birding friends.
+I will definitely

 Take care,